-The guidance to section 21 (1.5.5) Advertising Order also states that image gifts from pharmaceutical companies to healthcare professionals are covered by this clause.
+The more strict ban on gifts in the new Article 12 highlights the fact that also image gifts from pharmaceutical companies to healthcare professionals are covered by this clause.
 It thus makes no difference whether or not the gift directly relates to marketing a certain medicinal product since the company's interest in offering any such financial benefits must be assumed to rest on the wish to market the company and its products.
-Consequently, image gifts must also be regarded as being given for promotion purposes.
-On this basis, ENLI finds that among other things, bursaries and other more general sponsorships for healthcare professionals would basically not be permitted unless the conditions of section 13 of these rules have been met, including the requirement for "professionalism" of a medical/pharmacy nature, documentation for specific expenses and hospitality at a reasonable level.
-A bursary should never appear as a competition, cf. the prohibition in (5).
+Consequently, image gifts must also be regarded as being given for promotion purposes, cf. also guidance to section 21 (1.5.5) Advertising Order.
+On this basis, ENLI finds that among other things, bursaries and other more general sponsorships for healthcare professionals would basically not be permitted unless the conditions of Article 13 of these rules have been met, including the requirement for "professionalism" of a medical/pharmacy nature, documentation for specific expenses and hospitality at a reasonable level.
+A bursary should never appear as a competition, cf. Article 22 Advertising